Gillan0/atlanticar/README.md

 ![](./extras/workbenchpasswd.png)
 > Enter your `root` password

-create the database named `atlanticar`
+Create the database named `atlanticar`
 ![](./extras/workbench.png)
 > This image shows that the connection to the database is established !